nccasia/ncc-php/basic/Chapter-01-necessary-knowledge-base.md

 HTML is tag language and uses different tags to format the content.
 These tags are contained within two parentheses <tag name>.
 Except for a few tags, most tags have their corresponding closing tags.
 For example, the tag `<html>` has a close tag of `</html>`, and the `<body>` tag has a corresponding close tag of `</body>`...

-Think that if the website is a complete body, the HTML is the skeleton of that body.

 Website has two main types: